steve2130/Split-Flap-Clock/3D CAD/Test (Single Module)/readme.md

 # Test
-Use your hands instead of using motor.
+Use your hands instead of using a motor.
-Motor are super overrated isn't it?
+Motors are super overrated aren't they?

 Check the 3D model to understand what's happening.
 You can get the 2D drawings of the shell and flaps from here